-- Remember the factors that influence TC rainfall (size of storm, time of day, speed etc.) - Evaluate the quality of the model data available to you compared to the current conditions - Assess the amount of shear in the environment How will it influence rainfall? - Are there past TCs that resemble the rainfall distribution and forecast of the TC? - Use all of the tools available (satellite rainfall products, NWP models, etc.) - Remember, heavy rain can also occur well away from the TC itself (PRE, secondary disturbances, etc.)
+- Remember factors that influence TC rainfall - Size of storm, time of day, speed etc. - Evaluate quality of the model data compared to current conditions - Assess the amount of shear in the environment - How will it influence rainfall? - Are there past TCs that resemble the rainfall distribution and forecast of the TC? - Use all of the tools available - Satellite rainfall products, NWP models, etc.) - Remember, heavy rain can also occur well away from the TC itself - PREs, secondary disturbances, etc.